SkygearIO/skygear-doc/content/ios/record.md

 We have shown how to fetch individual records by ids, but in real-world application there are usually needs to show a list of items according to some criteria.
-It is supported by queries in Ourd.
+It is supported by queries in Skygear.

 Let's see how to fetch a list of to-do items to be displayed in our hypothetical To-Do app: